humeansacrifice/skrifa/README.md

 ## To do:

 - Figure out Tag logic and display stuff
-- Create Pages for each category, display all articles in category with tags.
+- ~~Create Pages for each category, display all articles in category with tags.~~
 - Figure out search stuff
 - Lock down user, ed, and other labels with arrays in config.
 Reuse logic from the category madness
-- figure out how in the hell i ended up with two page.html files, and get rid of the _includes_ one.
+- ~~figure out how in the hell i ended up with two page.html files, and get rid of the _includes_ one.~~
-- make the CSS not suck.
+- ~~make the CSS not suck.~~
+- Figure out how to generate lists of "Category Pages"